joshmzamora/statscasino/blueprint.md

     *   The cups have a box-shadow to make them look more 3D.
     *   The cups lift up slightly when the user hovers over them.
     *   The cups have a "shaking" animation during the shuffling phase.
+    *   **Jumpscare:** If the user selects a cup without a prize, a brief "jumpscare" image will appear on the screen.

 ### Balance and Dev Mode